 When running the Sketch, the Arduino will send the same code as the original device, and the same actions will be performed.
 That easy!

-As we can see, it is very easy to clone and emulate a 315/433Mhz RF remote with a processor like Arduino (almost scary, right?).
-And for this reason, one should never trust something that really requires security in these simple 315/433Mhz remotes, anyone can copy them in seconds.
+As we can see, it is very easy to clone and emulate a 315/433Mhz RF remote with a processor like Arduino (almost scary, huh?).
+And this is why you should never trust something that really requires security to these simple 315/433Mhz remotes, anyone can copy them in seconds.

-However, it is a very useful functionality when it comes to home automation, converting existing devices into IoT, or adding wireless sensors to your project.
+However, it is a very useful functionality when it comes to home automation, converting existing devices to IoT, or adding wireless sensors to your project.

 All the code from this post is available for download on Github.